 Per federal regulation, any outside scholarship received must be added to the financial aid package.
 Students are encouraged to inform the Office of Financial Aid as soon as possible after being notified of scholarship awards.
-Any outside scholarship received will be used to recalculate the level of the Good Neighbor Award.
-If an award revision occurs, then an updated financial aid award letter will be sent to students.
+In most cases, College policy toward outside scholarships is to use those funds to reduce or eliminate remaining financial need.
+If the total outside aid creates an over-award, adjustments are made first to self-help aid (loans and work study).
+Adjustments to W&J funds occur only if no other option can resolve the over-award.
+If an award revision occurs an updated financial aid award letter will be sent to students.

 If a student is selected to be a Resident Assistant for the Office of Residence Life in the future, how does that affect the Good Neighbor Award?

-Resident Assistants are compensated with a small stipend in addition to an award that covers the cost of their annual room charge.
+Resident Assistants are compensated with an award that covers the cost of their annual room charge.
 In this situation, the Good Neighbor Award will be reduced by the amount of the room benefit since this expense is covered by the Office of Residence Life.
 Students will retain their eligibility for work study even if employed as a Resident Assistant to continue to have an opportunity to earn money to assist with indirect expenses.

-Can a student who enrolled beginning with the 2015-2016 academic year who was not originally eligible for a Good Neighbor Award become eligible in future years?
+Can a student who enrolled prior to the 2020-2021 academic year who was not originally eligible for a Good Neighbor Award become eligible in future years?

 Students must be eligible for the Good Neighbor Award at the time of initial enrollment at W&J in order to be considered for an award each year thereafter.

 Can a Special Circumstance (such as loss of income) qualify a student for the Good Neighbor program?